 The decision was made in a joint convention at Faisalabad Labour Peace Hall, presided over by Labour Qaumi Movement Chairman Baba Latif Ansari on Wednesday.

-He told the media that a delegation of labour organisations from Jhang, Chiniot and Toba Tek Singh would also join the protest.
+He told the media that a delegation of labor organizations from Jhang, Chiniot and Toba Tek Singh would also join the protest.

-He added that “Representatives of political and labour organisations which endorsed the protest call included the Jamaat-i-Islami, Haqooq-i-Khalq Party, Awami Workers Party, Pakistan Labour Qaumi Movement, Women Workers Alliance, Bhatta Mazdoor Tehreek, Strongman Textile Workers Union, Sitara Label Staff Workers Union, Pattan Development Organisation, Ibrahim Textile Fibres Workers Union, Allied Powerloom Textile Workers Union and Lyallpur Domestic Workers Union.”
+He added that “Representatives of political and labor organizations which endorsed the protest call included the Jamaat-i-Islami, Haqooq-i-Khalq Party, Awami Workers Party, Pakistan Labour Qaumi Movement, Women Workers Alliance, Bhatta Mazdoor Tehreek, Strongman Textile Workers Union, Sitara Label Staff Workers Union, Pattan Development Organisation, Ibrahim Textile Fibres Workers Union, Allied Powerloom Textile Workers Union and Lyallpur Domestic Workers Union.”

-The convention decided to form committees in localities to convince the Fesco consumers against paying inflated bills of July and offer resistance in case Fesco staff would remove their power meters or disconnect connections.
+The convention decided to form committees in localities to convince the FESCO consumers against paying inflated bills in July and offer resistance in case FESCO staff would remove their power meters or disconnect connections.